inoxlang/inox/docs/shell-basics.md

 ```

 The type checker will complain that `$` is not an %iterable, that's pretty annoying.
-You can postpone the type check of this argument at runtime by prefixing it with '~'.
+You can postpone the type check of this argument at run time by prefixing it with '~'.

 ```
 read https://jsonplaceholder.typicode.com/posts | map_iterable ~$ .title